TeleMidia/SeismogramAnalysis/noise_detection/README.md

 To train and evaluate your own model, follow these [tutorial](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf1.md)

-You can use the models created by this project as a reference.
+You can use the models created by this work as a reference.
 They are in the src / models folder:

   * ssd_mobilenet_v1.config (SSD + MobileNet v1)
   * ssd_inception_v3 (SSD + Inception v3)